If you’re like me, you’re naturally inclined to not like people.

 Our emotional needs (when it comes to friendships) are:

 - Experiencing similarity (We need to be able to relate and see ourselves in others)

 If there’s a pattern in our lives that people disappear, we need to ask ourselves:

-We can talk about hardships with friends, but if it’s the main thing we talk about, they’ll feel drained of energy and (because socializing is an egoistic act) they’ll prefer other friends who make them feel recharged.
+We can talk about hardships with friends, but if it’s the main thing we talk about, they’ll feel drained of energy.
+Most people will prefer to be with friends who make them feel recharged.

-Before we go fully misanthropic, we need to keep in mind that you and I work the exact same way.
+Before we go fully misanthropic, we need to keep in mind that we all work fundamentally in the same way.

 You’re at a dinner and everyone seems obsessed with talking about meaningless stuff.
 The weather.
 Gossip.
 How nice the food is.
 You think to yourself: “I can’t be the only sane person here”.
 So you try changing gear.

 You bring up something that’s actually interesting to talk about.
 Philosophy, world problems, politics, psychology, just anything that isn’t lobotomized.
 People look uncomfortable, some seem to just stare at you.
 You end up regretting even trying.